 It should have come as a shock when, at the end of our first session, this talented and successful woman turned to me and said, “I want you to know how nervous I was meeting you.
 I was afraid that you wouldn’t find me worthy to work with.”

 But this wasn’t shocking to me because I’d heard it before – but only from female clients.

-The Imposter Syndrome is the fear of being exposed as a fraud, of feeling unworthy of your success, of not being as capable as others.
-Both genders experience the Imposter Syndrome, but women are more susceptible to it and more intensely affected by it.
+The Imposter Syndrome is the fear of being exposed as a fraud, feeling unworthy of your success, and not being as capable as others.
+Both genders experience Imposter Syndrome, but women are more susceptible to it and more intensely affected by it.

 A female’s self-doubt can negatively impact her career when, as studies show, she pushes less often than her male counterpart for a raise or a promotion.
 Internal research by Hewlett-Packard found that women only apply for jobs for which they feel they are a 100 per cent match; men apply even when they meet no more than 60 per cent of the requirements.

 Research shows that men and women have distinct attributional differences in how they respond to success and failure.
 Men are more likely to attribute success to personal factors (their ability, talent, effort) and failure to outside factors.
 Women tend to do the opposite: they attribute success to timing or luck and failure to personal shortcomings.

 The good news is that if you’ve fallen into the Imposter Syndrome trap, you don’t have to stay there.
 Here are three ways you can break out:

 Own your success